A meditation on place, people and planet

 PhD | MSci | MA | Shinpiden (Usai Reiki Ryoho)

 Originally trained in the fine arts disciplines of photography and printmaking, Tracey works at the nexus of media arts, digital transformation, ecological systems and citizen empowerment through connecting to place and identity.
 With a passion for understanding different knowledge systems and engaging and activating audiences, she often collaborates with Indigenous communities and Elders, knowledge keepers, technologists and scientists.
 Belonging, place, wellbeing and identity are ongoing themes in her socially engaged practice.
-Tracey’s work has been extensively presented internationally in media arts festivals and exhibitions including ISEA, Balance UnBalance, Transmediale and touring exhibitions.
-Tracey has also been commissioned to produce numerous public artworks including murals, installations and participatory experiences for audiences.
-As a researcher she has an extensive background including a PhD in Media Arts and Technology from the Australian National University, a research Masters in Applied Science looking at energy vulnerability and barriers to change (University of Canberra), a research MA focusing on souvenirs and personal collections (Queensland University of Technology).

 Facilitator | Mentor | Guide

-Some of the ways I work:
+Some of the ways Tracey works:

 🌱 Interdisciplinary insight – weaving together ecology, digital media, and cultural impacts on place